Environmental guidance for your business in Northern Ireland & Scotland

 Burning waste is usually an environmentally poor option because of the risk of air pollution and the loss of potential resources.
 You should use other methods of waste management wherever possible.
 However, it may be appropriate if you can't find an alternative way to dispose of your waste, or if the waste is an efficient fuel.

 In most cases, burning waste is forbidden or requires a pollution prevention and control permit, waste management licence or a registered waste exemption before you carry out the burning.
-See the NetRegs Environmental Topic Waste incineration.
+See the NetRegs Environmental Topic Energy from waste.

 If you have a permit or licence you must comply with all of its conditions.